Jason Welch: College

 Entering Northwestern in 2008, Welch started for the Northwestern Wildcats as a true freshman.
-As a true freshman, he qualified for the NCAA Wrestling National Championship Tournament.
-As a redshirt sophomore Welch qualified for the NCAA tournament again and placed 6th after losing to Bubba Jenkins of Arizona State in the semi-finals to earn All-American honors.
-In 2011, during Welch's red shirt junior season, he was invited to wrestle at the 46th NWCA All-Star Classic where he beat Ganbayar Sanjaa of American University.
-Welch placed 4th for All-American honors his red-shirt junior year.
-Welch won the famed 49th Midlands tournament hosted by his home school, Northwestern and led Northwestern to its highest team place at the tournament with the Wildcats placing 2nd overall behind Iowa.
+As a true freshman, he qualified for the NCAA wrestling national tournament.
+As a redshirt sophomore, Welch qualified for the NCAA tournament again and placed 6th after losing to Bubba Jenkins of Arizona State in the semi-finals to earn All-American honors.
+In 2011, during Welch's redshirt junior season, he was invited to wrestle at the 46th NWCA All-Star Classic where he beat Ganbayar Sanjaa of American University.
+Welch placed 4th for All-American honors his redshirt junior year.
+Welch won the famed 49th Midlands tournament hosted by his home school Northwestern, and led Northwestern to its highest team place at the tournament with the Wildcats placing 2nd overall behind Iowa.
 In 2013, Welch won a Big Ten championship and placed 2nd at the NCAA championships, making him a 3-time NCAA All-American.

+Honors

+In 2023, Welch was inducted into the California Wrestling Hall of Fame.

 Personal life

-Welch graduated as an English Major at Northwestern University.
-He was born in Walnut Creek, California to John and Barbara Welch.
-Welch coached wrestling at Loyola Academy and now coaches at San Francisco State University.
-In his first year at SF State, he managed to produce two NCAA qualifiers and helped the young team beat Cal Baptist for the first time in years.
+Welch was born in Walnut Creek, California to John and Barbara Welch.
+He graduated as an English Major at Northwestern University.
+Welch coached wrestling at Loyola Academy and now serves as head coach at San Francisco State University.